gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceTemplate.md

 If no name is defined for a template in the current locale, "No name defined in language-code" is returned as the name for that template.

-If no description is defined for a template in the current locale, "No description defined in language-code" is returned as the description for that template.
+If no description is defined for a template in the current locale, **No description defined in language-code** is returned as the description for that template.

 ## NOTES